RajdeepKushwaha5/Code-Reviewer/README.md

 ### Prerequisites

-You need a Google Gemini API key to use this application.
+You need a Google Gemini API key to use this application.(I'm broke so i use gemini free keys)

 1. Go to [Google AI Studio](https://aistudio.google.com/app/keys).
 2. Click **"Create API key"** and copy your new key.